 What to Expect

-Christ Episcopal Church features two services each Sunday:
+Christ Episcopal Church has one service each Sunday:

 The 11:00 service is also the Holy Eucharist (Holy Communion).
 This service features music and a sermon.